dmcgoldrick/17-antiviral-COVID19-siRNA/README.md

 9) Report final selection for siRNA chemistry - Targets.seq

+10) Check the conservation of the inital targets against 3928 publicly available complete genome isolates across the globe and by other researchers than Wuhan1/Chinese researchers.

 So these siRNA oligos are available for clinical research testing against cases that are not responding to vaccines or other therapy.
 The sequence plus the antisense RNA can be ordered (sources below) and annealed together in a suitable sterile physiological buffer to generate siRNA in a deliverable vapor form and taken into the lungs.

 # NEW 2020-07-02 Single Line Multiple Alignment of 3928 SARS coV2 isolates